drutigliano19/suse-observability-mcp-server/PROMPT.md

 ## Workflow

 ### Standard Investigation Flow
-1. Check monitors and their current states for affected components
-2. Analyze monitor health states and identify issues
-3. Use topology tools to find components and their relationships
+1. Use topology tools to find components by health state (e.g., CRITICAL, DEVIATING)
-4. Query relevant metrics to understand resource usage and trends
+2. Extract component IDs from topology results
+3. For each component of interest, query monitors using listMonitors with the component ID
+4. For each component of interest, use listMetrics with the component ID to discover available bound metrics
+5. Query specific metrics using getMetrics with PromQL based on monitor information and bound metrics

 ### General Guidelines